 I don’t know what has happened to our young people.
 This morning I saw a young man about 19 just lying on the cement with blood on his chin and mouth.
 Another shirker swallowing sweet lotus, his personality disintegrating all over the sidewalk.
+Once crispy cereal turned to a mushy mess.
 Of course he was singing that stupid, inane… [monotone chanting] The more ridiculous the lie the better, that’s how they manifest their power.
 You don’t have to lie any more to the people, you only have to lie to yourself.
 Insipid…Our efficient police soon swept him away.

 The Zheng He probe speeds on its way and within a few years will roar out of the solar system, the fastest man-made object ever, beautiful, voluptuous in its velocity!
 The nature of such probes, the fact they are unmanned has caused controversy though I don’t know why.
 Even worse has been the controversy regarding the admittedly massive costs for the Moon colony, controversy in some circles.
 It’s part of a larger phenomenon, the (alleged) Great Disappointment.
 No alien civilizations, no faster than light travel, the hardships of human space travel - all rather frustrating I know.
 As has been suggested: Stop mixing fantasy with scientific predictions.
 Let’s not dress up scientific progress with magic, with the unfettered imagination.
 Keep them separate.
 View classics like The Worm Ouroboros and The Adventures of Esplandian and the Epic of Gilgamesh to see the future in entertainment.